 This course was written by Dr Anita Pacheco.

-Except for third party materials and otherwise stated (see Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Licence), this content is made available under a
+Except for third party materials and otherwise stated (see terms and conditions), this content is made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Licence

 Grateful acknowledgement is made to the following sources for permission to reproduce material in this course:

 The content acknowledged below is Proprietary and is used under licence.

 William Carlos Williams, ‘Landscape with the Fall of Icarus’, from Collected Poems, II: 1939-1962. © by William Carlos Williams.
 Used by permission from Carcarnet Press Limited and New Directions Publishing Corp.